tdolan12/Freefolio_Capstone_Public/README.md

+# Freefolio
-# Freefolio: 2024 UC Berkeley Master in Information and Data Science Fall Capstone
+# - 2024 UC Berkeley Master in Information and Data Science Fall Capstone
 FreeFolio is a free, AI-powered platform using an agentic framework to dynamically generate real-time statistics and visualizations letting users "Talk to their data".
 Developed as a capstone project by Thomas Dolan, Elad Oz, Glenn Desouza and Maximillian Jacob